tylerjensen/ServiceWire/README.md

 6. Removed dependency on System.Numerics in order to support .NET 3.5 and introduced ZkBigInt class taken from Scott Garland's BigInteger class.
 See license text for full attribution.

-### AllBenchmarks Update (12/1/2024)
+### Updated Benchmarks (12/5/2024) with latest contribution

-We recommend using .NET 8.
-There is an average 21% performance improvement.
+NOTE: In this and previous runs of the benchmarks, .NET 8 is consistently 21% faster than .NET 6 when the benchmark differences are averaged.

 ```
 BenchmarkDotNet v0.14.0, Windows 11 (10.0.22631.4460/23H2/2023Update/SunValley3)